etan18/Obsidian-Notes/Humanities & Social Science/Personal Finance/investments.md

 The tradeoff between risk-taking and expected returns on investments is complex.
 Investments with higher expected returns *do* imply higher risk, but not all high risk investments necessarily expect high returns.
 - Market forces guarantee this tradeoff - if a company had low risk and high returns, over-buying of stock will raise the price of shares so that the return lowers until convergence
 - However, the market does not protect against low return, high risk stocks.
 The market adjusts prices for common factor risks that can't be avoided through diversification, but that doesn't prevent investors from trading on speculation or taking unnecessary risks.

+>[!tip]+ Invert, always invert.
+>Charlie Munger, Warren Buffett's late business partner, championed the mental model of inversion when assessing an investment.
+Instead of asking the easy question---"how much money can I make?"---ask the *opposite*---"what needs to happen for me to not lose money, and how likely is that to happen?"
+>
+>Essentially, focus on avoiding failure rather than just seeking success.

 ## other investments
 Other types of investments include